-The member of staff should write up their conversation as soon as possible using the CPOMS system or if the system is not working on the Pink Safeguarding Concern form in the child's own words.
+The member of staff should write up their conversation as soon as possible on CPOMS or the Expression of Concern form in the child's own words.
 Staff should make this a matter of priority.
 The record should be signed and dated, the member of staff's name should be printed and it should also detail where the disclosure was made and who else was present.
 The record should be handed to the DSL.